-Capps, a Democrat, was the representative for California’s 22nd congressional district from 1997 to 1997.
+Capps was the representative for California’s 22nd congressional district and was a Democrat.
+He served from 1997 to 1997.

 Capps is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1998 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Capps sponsored and cosponsored.
 See full analysis methodology.

 Capps sponsored bills primarily in these issue areas:

 Some of Capps’s most recently sponsored bills include...